 Discrimination Settlement Agreements

-Discrimination settlement agreements (formerly known as compromise agreements) are agreed out-of-court a lot more often than discrimination employment tribunals are won in court.
+Discrimination settlement agreements are agreed out-of-court a lot more often than discrimination employment tribunals are won in court.
 Unfortunately discrimination at work is still rife in Britain – even if it is out of sight, it is certainly not out of mind – but discrimination claims can be difficult to prove.

 On the plus side, there is no minimum period of employment for you to be able to claim in the employment tribunal for discrimination.
 For example, you could claim after only being employed for one day.
 If you want to find out quickly how much your discrimination claim could be worth, try our free Settlement Agreements Calculator.